AntonyChiossi/url-shortener/README.md

 - [ ] Snowflake instance initialize with proper config (currently they all have the same config)
 - [ ] Database scaling (currently there is no replication or sharding)
 - [ ] Caching (an LRU cache can be added to reduce db reads)
-- [ ] Security (the code is far from secure, there is no hardening, default passwords,
+- [ ] Security (the code is far from secure, there is no hardening, default passwords, csrf not setup properly, and more..)

 ## Frontend